Darlinghurst Theatre: History

+In 2008 The City of Sydney approached the company to participate in the development of a new theatre venue in Darlinghurst as part of its plans to activate the Darlinghurst precinct and the Elizabeth Bay building was to be sold.
+Darlinghurst Theatre Company, along with many theatre artists and residents petitioned the City of Sydney to retain the Elizabeth Bay building as a theatre venue.
+The petition was successful and Darlinghurst Theatre Company donated the theatre's fit-out and equipment to the City of Sydney.
+New tenants were found for the venue and it was renamed the Hayes Theatre in 2014.

-The Darlinghust Theatre operated in Elizabeth Bay from 2001 till 2013, when it expanded by moving to the newly refurbished 200-seat Eternity Playhouse on Burton St, Darlinghurst, with the assistance of the City of Sydney and Arts NSW, in November 2013.
-Terry remained artistic director, bringing a dedicated team over with him to The Eternity.
-The old Darlinghurst Theatre venue was renamed the Hayes Theatre in 2014.
+From 2008 to 2013 Glenn Terry collaborated with the City of Sydney on the design of new theatre which was to be the 200 seat Eternity Playhouse.
+Terry was seeking a more sustainable theatre with a larger seating capacity which would enable it better pay artists and better resource productions.
+The company expanded by moving to the newly refurbished Eternity Playhouse on Burton St, Darlinghurst, with the assistance of the City of Sydney and Arts NSW, in November 2013.
+Terry continued as artistic and executive director, bringing a dedicated team over with him to The Eternity Playhouse.

 From 2016 until 2018, the theatre partnered with Women in Theatre and Screen (WITS) to present an annual all-female theatre festival called Festival Fatale.
 It launched in 2016 as part of WITS' larger work advocating for gender representation on stage and includes readings and staged plays.

-Terry retired as executive director in 2022, after leading the company for 30 years.
-His long-term co-artistic director of six years, Amylia Harris, took over, until stepping away in 2023 for family reasons.
+Terry retired as executive director in February 2022, after leading the company for 30 years.
+In the lead up to his retirement Amylia Harris was appointed co-artistic director who took over as Artistic Director in 2022, until stepping away in 2023 for family reasons.

 In June 2024, Darlinghurst Theatre was placed into voluntary administration.